DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-07-cancelling-upcoming-interviews-when-making-decisions.md

 - When an offer is made the reason will be ‘We made you an offer.’
 - When an application is rejected the reason will be ‘Your application was unsuccessful.’
-- When an offer is made the reason will be ‘You withdrew your application.’
+- When an application is withdrawn on behalf of the candidate the reason will be ‘You withdrew your application.’

 ## Telling the user that upcoming interviews will be cancelled

-When a user goes to make an offer, reject an application or withdraw an application, if there are upcoming interviews we’ll say on the ‘check answers’ page that they’ll be cancelled.
+When a user makes an offer, rejects an application or withdraws an application, if there are upcoming interviews then the ‘check answers’ page will say:

-If there’s one upcoming interview we’ll say ‘The upcoming interview will be cancelled.’.
-If there’s more than one upcoming interview we’ll say ‘Upcoming interviews will be cancelled.’
+- ‘The upcoming interview will be cancelled.’ - if there’s one upcoming interview
+- ‘Upcoming interviews will be cancelled.’ - if there’s more than one upcoming interview

 ## Cancelling an interview when the candidate withdraws their application

 An upcoming interview can also be cancelled if a candidate withdraws their application.

-In this case the reason will be ‘Candidate withdrew their application.’ which will appear on the timeline and activity log.
+In this case the reason will be ‘Candidate withdrew their application.’
+This will appear on the timeline and activity log.

 As usual, users will be notified about applications that have been withdrawn.
-We'll add a sentence to this email to let users know that upcoming interviews have been cancelled.
+We'll add a sentence to the email to let users know that upcoming interviews have been cancelled.
+It will say:

-- The upcoming interview with them has been cancelled.
+- ‘The upcoming interview with them has been cancelled.’ - if there’s one upcoming interview
-- The upcoming interviews with them have been cancelled.
+- ‘The upcoming interviews with them have been cancelled.’ - if there’s more than one upcoming interview

 ## Future considerations